 The Office of Energy and Planning (OEP) receives many inquiries from people who want to know more about pre-buy plans and whether they should pre-buy their Winter heating fuel.
 In any case, the first step in managing energy costs should be to make energy efficiency improvements; significant savings can be realized.
 The first item in planning for the next heating season should be to make your house as thermally efficient as possible, and to be certain that your heating system is properly cleaned and tuned up.
 Proper heating system maintenance could save you up to 20% on heating fuel bills.
-For more information on lowering your heating bills, go to Lowering Energy Bills.
+For more information, go to Lowering Energy Bills.

 A pre-buy contract is a budget planning tool, not a guaranteed way to save money.
 It sets a single price for the fuel you will use during the heating season, regardless of price swings.
 There is no way to know whether prices will rise or fall during the heating season; thus the pre-purchase of fuel can ultimately cost the householder more or less than would have been the case if there were no pre-purchase contract.
 A pre-buy contract is similar to an automobile insurance policy: When a policy is purchased, there is no guarantee that it will ever pay off; however, the cost of the policy might help avoid a much greater cost in the event of an accident or other loss in the future.